trouble in paradise: galls, beetles & more woes

 My garden relies heavily on Viburnum, as do my beloved avian companions, and I bet there are more than 30 shrubs of numerous species and varieties in the garden.
 I have lost track.

-The other day from a distance I noticed a catbird was intent on what looked like a dead shrub in the distance, but up close turned out to be a defoliated (but alive) Viburnum opulus, the cranberrybush viburnum.
+One day in 2009, from a distance I noticed a catbird was intent on what looked like a dead shrub in the distance, but up close turned out to be a defoliated (but alive) Viburnum opulus, the cranberrybush viburnum.
 The catbird was having a wild time eating a glut of larvae (above) of the viburnum leaf beetle, who had just finished eating the foliage of the shrub.
 The food chain at work…until I interrupted it and squashed about 500 of them and cut off the worst branches, bagging them tightly for the trash.

 I should have done this between October and April, before the eggs hatched into larvae; now I know.
-The details.

 Around the place I went, checking every Viburnum, expecting the worst.
 But only a couple of cranberrybush types that, like the defoliated one, were growing in pretty substantial shade, had any leaf damage, and slight at that.
 But why?
 Apparently there is natural resistance in many species, and you can get the list here if you wish to grow Viburnum but not ones that the beetle and its larvae adore.
 Onward to…